CaptainMirage/CaptainMirage/README.md

-- 👋 Hi, I’m Mr.Etrigan
+- 👋 Hi, I’m BloodHunter
 - 👀 I’m interested in programming and playing games
-- 🌱 I’m currently learning python and HTML
+- 🌱 I’m currently learning HTML and i know python programming
 - 💞️ I’m looking to collaborate on...nothing
 - 📫 How to reach me :
-discord : Captain, Etrigan#4200
+discord : BloodHunter#6650

 thats it about me, bye~!